kentcdodds/kentcdodds.com/CONTRIBUTING.md

 # The `-d` tells docker to run this in the background
 docker compose up -d

-# get the postgres DB initialized to match our prisma schema.
+# get the DB initialized to match our prisma schema.
 npx prisma migrate reset --force

 # Run type checking, linting, and unit tests